chas-academy/u10-business-idea-klippklipp-g3/README.md

 # Product description

-We have all been through the painful process of experimenting with different hairdressers and have not been satisfied.
-But then all of sudden, you meet that hairdresser who does the little extra and you feel like a million bucks.
-To then next time you come around the same salon get the devastating news that your favorite hairdresser is nowhere to be found.
+We've all been there!
+You toggle between hairdstylists without ever being really satisfied.
+Then one day, you find a stylist... a stylist that gets your unique style and makes you feel like a million bucks.
+Of course, eventually such a great stylist will probably move on and now your back in the rabbit hole, trying to find that one stylist that just gets you.

-This app solves this problem.
+This is the problem we solve:

-*  You can find your hairdresser regardless of salon
+- You and your stylist(s) can keep in touch regardless of where they work
-*  You can rate your hairdresser and take part in other people's ratings
+- You can rate your stylist(s) and see other peoples ratings
-*  You can specify hairdresser based on area
+- You can search for stylists using location

 # Group policy and work ethics